ria0304/ai-text-humanizer/README.md

 | Connector density | 10% | Natural transition word usage |
 | Semantic similarity | 10% | Meaning preserved vs original |

+`evaluation/ai_phrase_detector.py` additionally flags known AI-typical phrases (e.g. "delve", "tapestry", "it is important to note") as a quality filter — it does not contribute to the weighted score above.

 ---

 ## Benchmark Suite

-FlowWrite includes a benchmark suite of 10 AI-generated sample texts across 5 domains.
+10 AI-generated sample texts across 5 domains, in `tests/samples/`:

 | Domain | Files | Tone used |
 |:-------|:-----:|:----------|